nattadasu/ryuuRyuusei/PRIVACY.md

 ### Personal Information

-Ryuuzaki Ryuusei may collect and store limited personal information that you provide when you configure your experience using the bot, such as:
+Ryuuzaki Ryuusei may collect and store limited personal information that you provide when you configure your experience using the bot.

-- Languages that you prefer to use the bot

 ## User Data Sharing